 Causes of Damaged Hair

 - Hair dye or bleach.
 Coloring your hair can be a great way to refresh your look, but know the risks before booking your appointment.
 The harsh chemicals in these dyes remove your hair’s moisture, leaving your hair more porous, vulnerable, and prone to breakage.
 The further you get from your natural color, the more damage your hair endures.
 This especially includes bleaching, which strips your hair of its natural color.
-If you want to dye your hair, please consider seeing a professional , because they possess the knowledge to get your desired color safely.
+If you want to dye your hair, please consider seeing a professional, because they possess the knowledge to get your desired color safely.

 - Heat.
-Curling wands may give you beautiful beach waves, but they can also give you damaged hair.
+Curling wands may give you beautiful beach waves but can also give you damaged hair.
 Like dye, heat removes crucial moisture from your hair, leaving it dry and brittle.
 If you must use heat, please do so sparingly, use a heat protectant, and never apply heat on wet hair because it is especially vulnerable fresh out of water.

 - Lack of haircuts.
 We understand how quickly life can get away from you, and before you know it, your look has gone a little too Rapunzel.
-You may be surprised to learn that simply letting your hair go isn’t doing it any favors either.
+You may be surprised to learn that simply letting your hair go isn’t doing it any favors, either.
 Neglecting trims or haircuts can encourage split ends, which tend to travel up the hair shaft.

 - Lack of moisture and hydration.
 When your hair is dry, the external layer of the hair strand begins to break down, becoming susceptible to further damage and breakage.
 So avoid things that can strip your hair’s moisture, don’t skip the conditioner. and thoroughly rinse your hair after exposure to saltwater or chlorine.